goehlemichael/GravityWaterer/README.md

 ### Connect relay and valve

-- There will only be two wires to connect to the valve.
-It requires disassembling the top of the valve and running them into the connection terminals on the left and right side in the plastic connector.
+- Unscrew and pop off the plastic piece on the top of the valve

 ![valve and relay](https://dl.dropboxusercontent.com/s/ooonwq56kyw6a37/20180118_142048.jpg)

+- Run the wire through the plastic opening
 ![valve and relay 2](https://dl.dropboxusercontent.com/s/9icf7uzz4dysgdg/20180118_141807.jpg)

+- Wire into the terminals on the left and right

 ![valve and relay 3](https://dl.dropboxusercontent.com/s/ib51munm7mltxmb/20180118_141929.jpg)

 ### Assemble water outputs